Quick Guide to Malta

 Cheap Holiday Deals to Malta

 The island offers a great combination of historical attractions and natural beauty, as well as some really chic beach resorts.
 Although it's a small island, there are also plenty of ways to get away from it all too.
-Holidays to Malta are very flexible.
+Very cheap holidays to Malta are flexible.
 You can go there for a couple of days, spend seven or 14 nights there or visit for even longer!
 A range of board options are available.
 Choose self catering or bed and breakfast if you want to sample the great Maltese restaurants on offer.
-Alternatively, if you are on more of a budget, there are plenty all inclusive or half board options available to a number of destinations such as Bugibba and Valletta.
+Alternatively, if you are on more of a budget, there are plenty Malta all inclusive or half board options available to a number of destinations such as Bugibba and Valletta.

 Getting to Malta